 A Species of Concern

-Redband are a subspecies of rainbow trout and are an important native trout in Eastern Oregon.
+Redband are an important native trout in Eastern Oregon.
 These trout are uniquely adapted to the warmer and more arid streams of Eastern Oregon.
 Key identification characteristics include: small black spots from tip of nose to tail and a red band down their side.
-The smaller fish in the photo is a dace (see below)

 The Latin name for this Feisty, Funky Fish: Oncorhynchus mykiss spp

 Specked and Longnose dace are both found in the Malheur.
 Dace will eat both algae and small invertebrates- making them freshwater omnivores.
 These mighty minnows are neighbors with and often eaten by native trout species-.
-In this picture a dace and a redband were both scooped up in net during a stream survey which provides evidence for a healthy stream ecosystem.
+In this picture an Upper Malheur speckled dace lies next to the (longer) longnose dace.

 The Latin Name for these Flamboyant Fish: